 Also, try having the kids match the lowercase letters with the uppercase letters on the sequencing sheets and vice versa.

-Get your FREE printable to use with these activities by clicking the button below.
+Get your FREE printable to use with these activities as a thank you gift for becoming a free newsletter subscriber.
+Just click the purple button below.

 Are you looking for more ideas to do after reading Room on the Broom?
 Check out this collection of literacy, math, science, cooking, and more ideas below.